Khoo Jeffrey and others v Life Bible-Presbyterian Church and others: Holding of the Court of Appeal

 As s 13(1)(e)(iii) of the English Charities Act 1993 (or, more accurately, the English Charities Act 1960 with "spirit of the gift" at the end) is in pari materia with s 21(1)(e)(iii) of the Singapore Charities Act (which has "spirit of the gift" at the end), the Judges of Appeal affirmed that it is within the power of the Singapore court to adopt the approach advanced in Varsani to settle a cy-pres scheme without inquiring into whether there has been a departure from the fundamental tenets of the faith where the original purposes of the gift had ‘ceased in any other way to provide a suitable and effective method of using the property available by virtue of the gift, regard being had to the appropriate considerations.’

 In the case here, however, the Singapore appellate court found that the College has not deviated from its fundamental doctrines/tenet and is entitled to continue using the Premises.
 As in Varsani where it was ruled that the courts could still make a cy-pres scheme under the widened cy-pres doctrine in s 13(1)(e)(iii) of the English Charities Act even if a disputing party was carrying out the purposes of the charity, as the College here is doing, a scheme was finally settled (see below in "Supplementary Judgement") as s 21(1)(e)(iii) of the Singapore Charities Act is in pari materia with s 13(1)(e)(iii) of the English Charities Act (see above).

 For the reasons stated, the Judges of Appeal allowed the appeal and indicated that they would hear the parties on the exact orders which are necessary to give effect to the relief claimed by the Appellants for the College to remain and operate on the Premises.
 In order to avoid further controversies, the appellate court indicated that the parties may consider it necessary to draw up a more detailed arrangement than that set out in the 1970 Agreement as to how the Premises are to be maintained and used by the parties.
 The parties were also requested, within the next fortnight of the judgment, to let the Court have their written submissions on the question of costs of the appeal and the trial below.

-For the costs order made against the Church, it paid to the College on 17 December 2014 a sum of $75,000 for the costs of the appeal and (in 2011) a sum of $188,519 for the costs and disbursements in respect of the trial below (i.e., the High Court trial which was held from 25–29 January 2010).
+For the costs order made against the Church, it paid to the College on 17 December 2014 a sum of $75,000 for the costs of the appeal and (in 2011) a sum of $188,519 for the costs and disbursements in respect of the trial below (i.e., the High Court trial which was held from 25 to 29 January 2010).